 Byron Bay Surfing.
 Three words which go together like peanut butter and jelly!
 Byron Bay is easily one of the most iconic places in the world to surf.
 It may not be pumping yearly but its right hand point breaks and winter swell keep it in the top.
-Many Australians live in Byron Bay to surf and although they may come from top breaks down the coast, the contrasting beauty of Byron Bay is a deciding factor in settling into the surfing lifestyle here rather than elsewhere.
+Many Australians live in Byron Bay to surf with the beauty of Byron Bay being a deciding factor in settling into the surfing lifestyle here rather than elsewhere.

 The Best Byron Bay Beaches for Surfers!

 Belongil Beach is the first northerly beach and is about a one km walk north of Main Beach, it is a consistent beach good for all levels of surfing ability.
 It works best on a south easterly swell with an off-shore southerly or south westerly wind.
 It’s a quieter beach than some others which is good for beginners when the waves are small.
 There are however strong rip currents when the swells are larger.